Xilinx/PYNQ/docs/source/pynq_libraries/logictools.rst

 Each block must be configured using the ``setup()`` method before it can be used.
-This defines a configuration for the block, and the configuration for the Interface Switch to connect the external IO to the builder.
+This defines a configuration for the block, and the configuration for the Interface Switch to connect the external IO.
 Note that the configuration is defined, but the IO are not connected during setup.

 run()
 ^^^^^

-The ``run()`` method will perform a normal run for the generator.
-The specified number of samples will be captured.
-This method will put the generator to the RUNNING state.
+The ``run()`` method will move a block to the *RUNNING* state and the block will start operating.
+The specified number of samples will be captured by the Trace Analyzer.

 step()
 ^^^^^^

-Instead of running, all the generators can also be single stepped.
+The ``step()`` method is similar to ``run()``, but instead of running, all the generators are single stepped (advanced one clock cycle) each time the *step* method is called.

 When stepping the Pattern Generator, it will step until the end of the configured pattern.
 It will not loop back to the beginning.

-The FSM Generator can be single stepped until a enough number of samples are captured.
+The FSM Generator can be single stepped until a enough samples are captured by the Trace Analyzer.

 stop()
 ^^^^^^

-If a block is running, it must be stopped before running again.
+If a block is running, it must be stopped before re-running.

-Users do not have to call ``stop()`` between 2 consecutive steps.

-Once a builder is stopped, its outputs are disconnected from the IO.
+Once a block is stopped, its outputs are disconnected from the external IO, and will only be reconnected when the block is set to run again.

 trace()
 ^^^^^^^

-Trace is enabled by default for each block. i.e. the Trace Analyzer will capture trace data for all connected blocks by default.
-The ``trace()`` method enables/disables the Trace Analyzer for that block.
+Trace is enabled by default for each block.
+When trace is enabled, the Trace Analyzer will capture trace data for all connected blocks.
+The ``trace()`` method can be used to enable/disable the Trace Analyzer for each block.

 reset()
 ^^^^^^^

 This method resets the generator to its initial state.
-This method needs to be called if users want to use a different configuration for the generator.
+This method needs to be called before changing the configuration for a hardware block.

 Boolean Generator
 -----------------